Blosc/c-blosc2/README.rst

 directories are.
 Also, make sure that Zlib DDL library is in your '\Windows' directory.

-However, the full sources for LZ4, LZ4HC, Snappy and Zlib have been included in Blosc too.
+However, the full sources for LZ4, LZ4HC, Zstd and Zlib have been included in Blosc too.
 So, in general, you should not worry about not having (or CMake not finding) the libraries in your system because in this case, their sources will be automatically compiled for you.
 That